A brief history of the Swanage Railway

 The first public passenger service between Wareham and Swanage since 1972 was "The Purbeck Pioneer", a 12-coach diesel-hauled railtour from London Victoria to Swanage, via Wareham on 1 April 2009.
 Due to huge demand for tickets, the diesel-hauled service was repeated on 2nd April 2009.

-The first steam services between Wareham and Swanage since closure of the branch are scheduled to be "The Dorset Coast Express" on Saturday 2nd May 2009, followed by "The Royal Wessex" on Monday 4th May 2009.
+The first steam services between Wareham and Swanage since closure of the branch were "The Dorset Coast Express" on Saturday 2nd May 2009, followed by "The Royal Wessex" on Monday 4th May 2009.

 A trip down the Swanage Branch from Wareham